College Basketball on CBS Sports: 1990s

 For the 1990 NCAA tournament, CBS expanded its coverage on the first Saturday to show a quadruple header.
 This particular tournament also marked Brent Musburger's last assignment for CBS.
 Although Musburger was fired on April Fools' Day (which fell on the Sunday of Final Four weekend that year), he still did play-by-play for the championship game.
 As previously mentioned, Musburger had done play-by-play (although he worked in the studio for the first weekends) for CBS's coverage of the Final Four since 1985.

 During the 1990–91 season, CBS's February 10, 1991 broadcast of a game between UNLV and Arkansas (which, respectively, were the No. 1 and No. 2 college basketball teams in the nation at the time) drew the highest Nielsen ratings for a regular season college basketball game since 1985.

-In the 1991 NCAA tournament, CBS assumed responsibility for covering all games of the NCAA tournament, with the exception of the single Tuesday night "play-in" game (the play-in game – between teams ranked as No. 64 and No. 65 seeds – is televised by ESPN, except for the first one, which was aired on then-CBS owned cable channel Paramount Network, and used CBS graphics and announcers).
+In the 1991 NCAA tournament, CBS assumed responsibility for covering all games of the NCAA tournament, with the exception of the single Tuesday night "play-in" game (the play-in game – between teams ranked as No. 64 and No. 65 seeds – is televised by ESPN, except for the first one, which was aired on then-CBS owned cable channel TNN (now Paramount Network), and used CBS graphics and announcers).
 For the evening sessions in the first round, CBS only came on the air at 7:30 p.m. for basketball games in the regions which received a 7:30 game broadcast.
 Otherwise, most of the country was "in the dark" until 8:00 p.m.
 1991 was also the first year that the Saturday regional finals started at 3:30 p.m.

 The 1992 NCAA tournament also featured the return of Al McGuire to NCAA tournament commentary for the first time since 1981 (NBC's final year broadcasting the tournament).
 McGuire wasn't sure he could handle four games on the first round, so CBS used Greg Kelser for the afternoon session in Milwaukee alongside Dick Stockton.
 Meanwhile, this year, CBS again used Jim Nantz and Billy Packer in the studio for the first weekend.
 It was during the 1992 tournament that CBS televised the now legendary East Regional Final between Duke and Kentucky.
 With Verne Lundquist and Len Elmore on commentary, this game has since been seen by many as the single greatest college basketball game ever played.

 In 1993, CBS adopted their current theme, which has been used in variations ever since (the first update coming in 2004 and the second in 2011).
 This year, CBS kept Nantz in the studio for the first weekend of the 1993 NCAA tournament, but used Packer on games with a different play-by-play partner (such as James Brown, and subsequently, and Dick Stockton, Bob Rathbun, and Bob Carpenter).
 CBS would continue this practice until 1998.